Fujiya Hotel

 The Fujiya Hotel (富士屋ホテル) is a historic hotel in Miyanoshita in Hakone, Kanagawa, Japan.

 History

 The hotel was constructed in 1891 and consists of different sections constructed in a mixture of traditional Japanese and western architecture that was popular during the Meiji period.
-Many famous guests have stayed there, including Archduke Franz Ferdinand of Austria on his tour of Japan in 1893, and John Lennon and Yoko Ono with their son Sean in 1978.
+Many famous guests have stayed there, including Archduke Franz Ferdinand of Austria on his tour of Japan in 1893, Albert Einstein in 1922, Chiang Kai-shek in 1927, and John Lennon and Yoko Ono with their son Sean in 1978.